Use 1D NodeJs package arrays in C# app

 Javonet SDK contains various methods to interact with arrays and consume the results in C#:

-Get element of the 1D array
+Get element from NodeJs package 1D array in C# application

 // use Activate only once in your app